nobrefelipe/flutter-micro-frontends-architecture/README.md

         children: [
             // Outputs the search micro app  widget.
             // note: the Home micro app has no idea what this will output.
-            // The WidgetsRegistry is generated when the app builds by providing to the base app the micro apps resolvers.
+            // The WidgetsRegistry is generated when the app builds.
             // This means we can include a Widget dynamicaly based on what an api tells us.
             WidgetsRegistry['/search'],
         ]